czbiohub-sf/czb-ui/README.md

 2. Mark the packages that need to have their version bumped up.
 3. Answer the remaining questions.
 4. Commit the new changeset into git.
+5. Remember to push those changes into your branch before making a PR!

 ## Publishing a version to npm